pcafrica/advanced_programming_2024-2025/lectures/03/03-c++_classes.md

 ## Why use operator overloading?

 Operator overloading can improve code readability and maintainability by allowing you to write more natural and expressive code.
-It lets you use operators like `+`, `-`, `*`, `/`, and others to perform operations specific to your class, just as you would with built-in data types.
+It lets you use operators like `+`, `-`, `*`, `/`, and **many** others to perform operations specific to your class, just as you would with built-in data types.

 ---